 If a person cannot open their mouth fully, this makes maintaining oral hygiene more difficult.

 Trismus may also make it challenging for those wearing dentures to insert the dentures or remove them for cleaning.

-If people cannot bite, chew, or swallow properly, there is a chance of malnutrition and dehydration.
+If people cannot bite, chew, or swallow properly, there is a

 Temporarily moving to a predominantly liquid and soft foods diet may help reduce these risks.